ibtisam-iq/Agri2Ops/02.Projects/00.Build (LocalOps)/10-DotNetMongo3TierApp/README.md

      db.Products.find().pretty();
      ```

-## License
+## Project Structure

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Please refer to `consoleOutput.txt` for more details. 😊